Firas Al-Khatib: Managerial career

 In 2019–20, Al Khatib became an assistant coach at Al-Salmiya.
 In June 2021, he was appointed as the head coach of his hometown club Al Karamah.
 A few days later, Al-Khatib refrained for Al Karama coaching due to "family circumstances".
+Subsequently, he was appointed as an assistant coach at Al-Naser.

 In April 2022, Firas became the coach of the Iraqi club Zakho.
-Three months later, in July 2022, Firas returns to Kuwait as coach of Al-Fahaheel.
+Three months later, in July 2022, Firas returned to Kuwait as coach of Al-Fahaheel.
+In May 2024, he extended his contract with the latter until 2025.